penorman/AmnesiaTheDarkDescent/README.md

 # Amnesia: The Dark Descent

-This is a fork of the Amnesia the Dark Descent repository from FrictionalGames.
+This is a fork of the Amnesia the Dark Descent repository from FrictionalGames and TiManGames, who kindly included the 2012 fbxsdk libs and build instructions.

 ## Index